Brown-NOAA/NOAA-PMEL-OME_eDNA_Collection_Protocol_GravityBag_BeBOP/NOAA-PMEL-OME_eDNA_Collection_Protocol_Sterivex_GravityBag.md

 ### Sample Preservation

-1. Once filtering is done, you'll want to put on a new pair of sterile gloves and remove the sterivex.
+1. Once filtering is done, put on a new pair of sterile gloves and remove the sterivex.
 Place it in the wrapper it originated from for temporary safe-keeping.
 2. Use a new, sterile 5 mL syringe to push all water out of the sterivex, inserting the syringe on the inlet end of the cartridge.
-3. Then add a new cap to the outlet end of the sterivex cartridge.
+3. Then, add a new cap to the outlet end of the sterivex cartridge.
 4. Using a 1000 μL pipette, gently push the tip into the sterivex inlet to make a seal (important!) and slowly add 1000 μL of 100% molecular grade EtOH into the sterivex filter.
 Repeat step with a new tip, so the total volume in the sterivex is 2000 μL.
 5. Cap the sterivex inlet with a sterivex/syringe cap.
 Once sealed, shake the sterivex to ensure all sides of the filter material have been saturated with EtOH.
 6. Ensure the previous sample number written on the sterivex is still visible.
 If not, redo.
 7. Put the entire sealed cartridge into a small labeled whirl-pak.
-Place all sterivex from a single site (replicates or samples taken at different depths in a single niskin rosette/CTD cast) into a single gallon plastic bag.
+Place all sterivex from a single site (replicates or samples taken at different depths in a single Niskin rosette/CTD cast) into a single gallon plastic bag.
 Store in -20˚C freezer.

 Note: Do not reuse gravity filter bags, unless it's for technical replicates.
 They should be disposed of after filtering is complete.
 Connector PVC tubing can be saved and resterilized.

 ### Storage

 Store preserved samples in a -20˚C freezer for the duration of the cruise.
 When transporting preserved samples, the ideal condition is a cooler with ice packs so they remain below freezing.
-OME preserved samples are shipped (freezer to freezer) in under 24 hours and kept with frozen ice packs at all times.
+OME preserved samples are shipped (freezer to freezer) in under 24 hours and kept with ice packs at all times.

 Any storage issues should be noted.
 Samples **may** remain preserved if briefly thawed to refrigeration temperature (4˚C) and returned to freezing temperatures within 24 hours.